 If you have a classroom library, model to students the appropriate way to check out a book.

 Also, discuss caring for the books so that the texts are available long-term for everyone’s enjoyment.

 14. Gather and Store Materials.

 - Will students store supplies in cubbies, lockers, and/or their desks?

 - Will they be expected to keep certain items in their desks at all times?

 - Where will community materials be stored?

-- Will students have permission to grab supplies whenever they need, or will there be designated times to retrieve them?
+- Will students have permission to grab supplies whenever they need them, or will there be designated times to retrieve them?

-To round out your checklist of classroom routines and procedures, share with students expectations for working independently and in groups.
+To round out your checklist of classroom procedures and routines, share with students expectations for working independently and in groups.